• Skip to primary navigation

 A bowl of Mascarpone Tomato Pasta on a white background with sides of basil leaves and half a lemon.

 A delightfully smooth, silky and creamy tomato and mascarpone pasta sauce that you can whip up in less than 30 minutes.
-Simple yet somewhat decadent, you're sure to love tucking into a bowl of this creamy mascarpone cheese and tomato passata pasta.
+Simple yet somewhat decadent, you're sure to love tucking into this delicious pasta dish.

 A bowl of Mascarpone Tomato Pasta on a white background with cutlery and a side of half a lemon.

 When it comes to mascarpone, cheesecakes, and frosting may be the first things that come to mind.
-But Mascarpone is not just for dessert, it's also a game-changer for creamy tomato pasta sauces adding a distinct, slightly sweet, and tangy richness that you don't get from cream and regular cream cheese.
+But Mascarpone is not just for dessert, it's also a game-changer for savory dishes adding a distinct, slightly sweet, and tangy richness that you don't get from cream and regular cream cheese.

-If you're partial to creamy pasta dishes you might also like to try my Easy Chicken Alfredo Tortellini Soup (with mushrooms & spinach), Zucchini Mushroom Pasta or Baked Gnocchi.
+If you're partial to creamy pasta dishes you might also like to try my Easy Chicken Alfredo Tortellini Soup (with mushrooms & spinach), Zucchini Mushroom Pasta, or Fusilli with a Spicy Vodka Cream Sauce.
+Or for some lighter tomato-based recipes try Tomato & Chicken Orzo Soup and Rigatoni Puttanesca.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!